webguyty/sendMessages/README.md

 ![Example](/images/example.png)

-This assessment must be submitted by this Friday, August 4th at 5:00 PT.
+This assessment must be submitted by this Friday, September 4th at 5:00 PT.
 You should not spend more than 2-4 hours on this assessment.
 We care much more about the quality of what you're able to get done, and the methodology you followed to do it - rather than how much you get done.
 With this time constraint in mind, what else besides the bare minimum can you get in before the buzzer?
 Bonus Points:
 - Making it fault tolerant (what happens when we put in unexpected inputs?)
 - Are you good at design?
 Show off here!